ctang83/test/index.Rmd

 Then Let’s just go back to the title “complex health system in transition”
--	The reason I use “Interdisciplinary” is that I want to describe my works in one word, and the object of my research , China’s health system
+-	The reason I use “Interdisciplinary” is that I want to describe my works in one word, and the object of my research, China’s health system

 Second, as a practical health policy researcher, I am always looking for ways to utilise my knowledge and skills to the real-world situations.
 Here is my story of No-lockdown.
 -	For the past three years, my family and I have not been touched by any lockdown regulations.
 As we took a trip to Australia in January 2020 and avoided the pandemic breakout in Wuhan, which resulted in a statewide lockdown in China.